Bonsai wire is used to reposition trunks and branches. It allows you to create special shapes and give creative detail.

 Large, heavy branches will take higher numbers.

-Meanwhile, if you need help determining the height of European bonsai, or the size of your bonsai wire use this metric conversion table.
+metric unit system.
+Meanwhile, if you need help determining the size of a bonsai described in inches and vice versa or even the size of your bonsai wire use this

-On the other hand, if you are using fast growing trees (i.e. tropicals), aluminum is less likely to cut in as quickly.
+On the other hand, if you are using fast growing trees (such as tropicals,) aluminum is less likely to cut in as quickly.

 Different bonsai artists favor different types of wire.
 The best wire is the one you are comfortable with.